officegeek/keaonline/4_semester/docker/index.md

 - [Install Docker Desktop on **Windows**](https://docs.docker.com/desktop/windows/install/)
 - [Install Docker Desktop on **Mac**](https://docs.docker.com/desktop/mac/install/)

+# Benefits of Using Docker
+There are many advantages of using containers as part of your day-to-day life as a software developer.

+- **Consistency** - By using container technology, you can ensure that everyone on your team uses the exact same runtimes and configurations.
+You also significantly reduce deployment friction as the production environment will be consistent with your development environment.
+- **Lightweight** - Docker containers are quick to start and consume minimal resources compared to virtual machines.
+- **Ephemeral** - Any change in the container file system will be destroyed upon termination.
+This impermanence ensures a fresh environment at every start.

 ## Docker demo
 The GitHub Repository - [https://github.com/TueHellsternKea/docker-demo.git](https://github.com/TueHellsternKea/docker-demo.git) - containes different guides on Docker